InboxWhiz/gmail-declutter-extension/project-managment/epics.md

   - **Acceptance Criteria:**
     - Clicking on a sender opens a Gmail view of all emails from that sender.

+- **User Story 1.3:**
+  **As a user**, I want to see a “No senders” modal if I click Unsubscribe or Delete with no senders selected, so that I’m reminded to pick at least one sender before proceeding.

+  - **Acceptance Criteria:**
+    - Clicking “Unsubscribe” with zero senders selected displays a modal reading “No senders selected.”
+    - Clicking “Delete” with zero senders selected displays the same modal.

 ---

 ### **Epic 2: Delete Functionality**